mahambilalandahaan/freelancing-portfolio/README.md

 ## 📸 Screenshots

-*(Make sure to upload these images to your repo and reference them below)*

-- Screenshot of the blog on GitHub Pages
+- Screenshots of the blog on GitHub Pages
+- i...  freelancing_portfolio.png
+- ii... freelancing_portfolio1.png
 - Screenshot of the `images/` folder structure in the repo
+- 1... github_repo.png

 ---